-Question: I just learned about the no pay, no play concept regarding car insurance claims.
-Can you elaborate on it and tell me what states have this type of law in place?
+Question: What is the no pay, no play car insurance law, and what states have this type of law in place?

 Answer: Most states have harsh penalties in place if you’re caught driving without insurance, especially if you’re in an accident.
 States with "no pay, no play" laws take it a step further by prohibiting uninsured motorists from being compensated for certain items, even if they weren’t at fault for the accident.

 No pay, no play states want to draw attention to the fact that they are limiting uninsured motorists from receiving certain compensations because they themselves wouldn’t be able to provide those same benefits to others.

 Currently, there are 11 states that have some sort of no pay, no play law in place.
 They are:

 Most states with no pay, no play limitations on car insurance claims (and lawsuits) are only on non-economic damages.
 This includes pain and suffering, mental anguish and loss of companionship.
 Economic damages, the uninsured motorist’s actual medical bills and property damage, are typically still recoverable.

 States intend for no pay, no play laws to reinforce that all drivers need to comply with state financial responsibility laws.
 And the Insurance Research Council has estimated that the states adopting such laws are seeing a drop in their uninsured motorist rate.